Part one of our Online Stock Trading Series – Etoro

 The good news is that you don’t have to be a financial genius with decades of experience to make money trading yourself.

 The bad news is that you do need to think a bit harder and as highlighted earlier do your research!
-Any investment choice from now are on you!
+Any investment choice from now is on you!

 Focus all your energies and chakra on the stock markets!
 It pays dividends to do your homework because there is no specific investment advice.
 There are several assumptions or guesses, but no direct A or B answers which stocks you should choose.
 Get used to the platform and the whole process of opening and closing positions without too much pressure.